Hand-Painted Papyrus Judgement Scene - 7.75" by 11"

 This beautiful painting is a replica of an illustration from the Egyptian Book of the Dead.
-Painted on genuine papyrus paper in Cairo, Egypt.
+Each piece is hand painted on genuine papyrus paper in Cairo, Egypt!
+It will come individually sealed in a poly bag with a hole punched at the top.
+Information on the paper and the scene is inserted in the back of the packaging.
 To the ancient Egyptians, the judgment of the dead was the process that allowed the Egyptian gods to judge the worthiness of the souls of the deceased.
 After confirming that they were sinless, the deceased was presented with the balance that was used to weight their heart against the feather of Maat.
+Papyrus is a material similar to thick paper that was used in ancient times as a writing surface.
+It was made from the pith of the papyrus plant.

 Read more about this historical scene: